 The Cambridge Companions Complete Collection includes several hundred books.
 Each Companion is a collection of introductory essays on aspects of a writer, artist, philosopher, religious thinker, cultural topic, or period.
 You can also find individual titles using the library's catalog, Virgo.
 Below are some examples of works included in this collection.

 Below are just a few examples of ebooks available that discuss some of the texts or topics you might focus on for your paper.
 Try searching for a particular work, for an author, or using keyword terms based on your research interest to get started searching in Virgo for relevant materials.
-Limit your format to EBook to find books available for online reading.
+Limit your format to Online to find books available for online reading.
 Most ebooks have a search feature and/or index that will help you find sections relevant to your research topic.